p2k3m/AutoDiary/README.md

 ## Optional features

-The `weekly-review` Lambda summarises each user's week using Amazon Bedrock and runs every Sunday at 19:00 UTC.
+The `weekly-review` Lambda summarises each user's week using the configured AI provider and runs every Sunday at 19:00 UTC.
 Deploy `packages/infra/lib/weekly-review-stack.ts` if this feature is desired; otherwise it can be omitted.